 - Redeem your points for free nights at Hyatt properties worldwide — redemption minimums start at 5,000 points or 2,500 points when you combine points and cash

-- Sign-up Bonus: Earn 30,000 points after you spend $3,000 on eligible purchases in the first 3 months.
+- Sign-up Bonus: Earn 30,000 bonus points after you spend $3,000 on eligible purchases in the first 3 months.
 Plus, earn 2 bonus points per $1 spent on purchases that earn 1 bonus point up to $15,000 in the first 6 months of account opening.

 - Preferred Customer Status.
 This card automatically comes with Hyatt Discoverist status, which includes late check-out flexibility, 10% bonus on points earned on Hyatt stays, and complimentary in-room Internet access.